Is Viagra Government Funded? Facts Behind Viral Sign Claiming ED Drug Subsidized

 In fact, since 2011, the Defense Department has poured $294 million into covering erectile dysfunction medications for members of the military and their eligible family members.

-Why is so much money spent to correct erectile dysfunction for members of the U.S. military?
+Why so much money spent to correct erectile dysfunction for members of the U.S. military?
 First, of course, ED medications are expensive.
-Prices vary among the various brands, but for the most part, men who require ED meds can expect to pay at least $50 for a single dose of Viagra, or any of the other brand-name pills, which are often not covered by insurance.
+Prices vary among the various brands, but for the most part, men who require ED meds can expect to pay at least $50 for a single dose of Viagra or any of the other brand-name pills, which are often not covered by insurance.

 MORE VIAGRA COVERAGE FROM THE INQUISITR: